brianjriddle/astrix-wiki/Providing-A-Service-Using-Astrix-And-GigaSpaces.md

 The `TradingApplicationDescriptor` defines two things:

-1. That the given server provdes remote services for each service defined in `TradingServiceApiProvider`
+1. That the given server provides remote services for each service defined in `TradingServiceApiProvider`
 2. That the default mechanism to export a service is Astrix remoting using GigaSpaces as transport.

 > An `ApplicationDescriptor` can be seen as the server side counterpart to an `ApiProvider`.
 While an `ApiProvider` defines what beans are part of an api and how instances of these are created, an `ApplicationDescriptor` defines what services a server provides, and how these can be invoked.